TEAMAI4SG/Lab6-VisualStudio-Streamlit/README.md

 2. Create a folder using “Open Folder” found on the top of the screen under “File”.

 3. From the File Explorer toolbar, select the New File button on the folder.
 Name it text_generation.py.
-    a.
-By using the .py file extension, you tell VS Code to interpret this file     as a Python program, so that it evaluates the contents with the Python          extension and the selected interpreter.
+    1) By using the **.py file extension**, you tell VS Code to interpret this file     as a Python program, so that it evaluates the contents with the Python              extension and the selected interpreter.
-    b.
-To test if your python interpreter is working, paste the following code      in your text_generation.py file.
+    2) To test if your python interpreter is working, paste the following code          in your text_generation.py file.

 ```Python
 print("Hello World!")